giventofly/pixelit/README.md

     </script>
 ```

-You can use this option when creating the instance of pixel it
+You can use this option when creating the instance of Pixel It
 ```javascript
     const config = {
       to : elem,